Urban Studies BA

 Our alumni frequently return to the department to give talks on cutting-edge planning topics.
 Several alumni sit on our Liaison Board, ensuring our courses are in tune with the needs of employers.
-Many alumni work at organisations which can offer work placements, or choose to attend our speed networking event where current students can gain one-on-one careers advice.
+Many alumni work at organisations which can offer work placements, or deliver guest lectures within our modules and attend other events.

 Fees and funding

 The annual fee for your course includes a number of items in addition to your tuition.
 If an item or activity is classed as a compulsory element for your course, it will normally be included in your tuition fee.
 There are also other costs which you may need to consider.

 Depending on your circumstances, you may qualify for a bursary, scholarship or loan to help fund your study and enhance your learning experience.